 My clarion call is to young Australians to get involved.
 Pick your political party and defend our democracy.
 It’s a rough and tumble world crafted in the kiln of adversarial engagement.
 Some lament the new politics and pine for the politics of old - the polite and witty engagement of political opponents.
 Politics today is a different.
 It’s a fast moving world where the information revolution has turned public awareness on it’s head and we need to adapt accordingly.
 In the battle of ideas know what you stand for and fight for what you believe in.
 Tough as it is and as difficult as it presents Australia needs a wide choice of Australians across the trades, professions and occupations to step up - that would be now.

 To his credit, whenever I requested Denis Burke to step up for the Coalition he has without hesitation.
-That is true of all former CLP Chief Ministers including Ian Tuxworth.
+That is true of all former CLP Chief Ministers including Ian Tuxworth during my tenure as Federal President.
 An example was the full page advertisement appealing to Territorians to support the Coalition in the 2004 General Election.

 It’s business as usual for the present.
 I have, at times, mused about returning to public life but not as an elected representative save for the momentary flirtation with the Senate.
 It was on more than one occasion suggested to me that I might contemplate a diplomatic posting.
 Shorty after I retired as Chief Minister, there was some speculation about serving as Ambassador to Indonesia.
 The timing was wrong and quite frankly I was exhausted - Jakarta has to be one of the toughest ‘gigs’ on the circuit.
-Perhaps other opportunities might still come my way.
-Meanwhile there is much to do on the business front and my pro-bono ‘not for profit’ projects.
+I was promised appointment as Australia’s High Commissioner to the UK by Tony Abbott but deferred to Alexander Downer - that was a real disappointment.
+Meanwhile there is much to do on on my pro-bono ‘not for profit’ projects.
+I have retired as National Chairman of the Duke of Edinburgh Award in Australia but remain committed to the advancement and fund raising for the Award.
+I am increasingly active in the Knights of Malta and strongly support the Coats for the Homeless program.
 I remain committed to my engagement of indigenous Australians as I have amply demonstrated.
-Marcia Langton told the Garma Festival a couple of years ago when I shared the podium with Noel Pearson that Shane Stone ‘‘had an epiphany’’.
+My support for the Apology was unequivocal.
+I strongly believe that the ‘Uluru Statement from the Heart’ was a lost opportunity to start a meaningful conversation we having said to indigenous Australians ‘‘go sort yourselves out first then come back and talk to the Australian people’’ - they were dismissed out of hand.
+Professor Marcia Langton told the Garma Festival a couple of years ago when I shared the podium with Noel Pearson that Shane Stone ‘‘had an epiphany’’.
 Not quite Marcia, I haven’t changed.
 We have simply come to understand that there is more that we agree on than divides us.
 I am deeply concerned about homelessness and inter - generational unemployment.
 At times, they go hand in glove and are a threat to the cohesiveness of society as we know it.
 I am not done yet.
 And yes, I still call Darwin home despite the constant travel away.